zextras/tech-doc/source/carbonio-ce/adminpanel/introduction.rst

       :columns: 6

       In the upper part, clicking on either of the boxes will open the
-      |adminui| page for the Accounts and mailing list, respectively.
+      |adminui| page for the Accounts and Distribution lists,
+      respectively.

 .. grid:: 1 1 2 2